MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 11. Select the link for **Download Windows Agent (64 bit)**.

-12. Run the .exe file that is downloaded and confirm the User Account Control prompt that may appear.
+12. Open the *MMASetup-AMD64.exe* file that is downloaded and select **Yes** to allow the executable to run in the User Account Control window that appears.

 13. Select **Next** on the Welcome dialog.